PhD Students in Software Restructuring

 The TU Delft Department of Software Technology has open positions for two PhD students in the Programming Languages group in the area of Software Restructuring.

-The positions will remain open until filled.
+One position has been filled.
+The other position will remain open until filled.
 Please submit your application.

 (See also the related position on dynamic semantics specification.)